ukaea/powerbalance/docs/API/development.md

     Note versions prior to `v1.0.0` may follow a looser standard.

 ## Using Git Prehooks
 It is strongly recommended that the pre-commit git hooks be installed to catch any issues with code quality, file size and merge conflict remnants.
-In order to install the git hooks within the repository install `pre-commit` via pip (this is already present if using `poetry` to develop), and run:
+In order to install the git hooks within the repository install `pre-commit` via pip (this is already present if using `uv` to develop), and run:
 ```sh
 pre-commit install
 ```